uvichort/invasives/README.md

 # Saanich Plants
-## A static library of plants native to the traditional territories of the W̱SÁNEĆ peoples.
+## A static library of plants found in the traditional territories of the W̱SÁNEĆ peoples.
 Some goals:
   \- Source local, research-grade images from iNaturalist
   \- Use SENĆOŦEN names when possible